 - Harvest days are VERY long days for the staff, and we are not eager to stay late.
-At the D.C. pick-up, once the van leaves you are out of luck for that day.
+At the D.C. and Annapolis pick-ups, once the van leaves you are out of luck for that day.
 Take your missed share another day.
 If you have come to the farm late and there is no one at the washing station, you can look around the corner in the walk-in cooler.
 We will stow our leftovers in that cooler until an agency comes to pick them up.
 You can look on the board at the share, bring a scale to the cooler door, and take your share from the bins in the cooler.
 Garlic and tomatoes are not refrigerated, so you will find them elsewhere in the washing station.
 If you will be at the washing station alone after dark, bring a flashlight.

 - On the same dry-erase board that lists your share, we will list the items that are available for U-pick at that time.
 CSA members can U-pick any day of the week, any time of day.
 We will leave some notes at the washing station about where to find the item in the field, but if you are not sure where it is, it's best to ask us during the share pick-up.
 We have scissors and pruners at the washing station which we encourage you to use.
 Many items are difficult to pick without tools, and we don't want you to accidentally uproot the plants.

 - There are always herbs around the washing station for CSA members to pick, and you may take any flowers that you see anywhere on the farm.
 You can also help yourself to anything that is growing wild, such as the wild black raspberries, mulberries, stinging nettle, lambsquarters, and other edible weeds.